 This crisp, cute bag looks like we grabbed it right off the shelf of the trendiest high-end boutique.
 Its bucket shape and cinched top is a silhouette that remains popular season after season.
 We made the design our own by creating the sample in a modern canvas with polished nickel hardware and a matching twisted cord for the signature drawstring closure.
 It has a casual nautical feel – perfect for the warmer days ahead.
 Or, switch out the fabrics for a bag that can take you into Fall and Winter.
 Whatever your choice, it’s easy to set a course for style.
 We used and recommend a mid-weight cotton canvas for the best result, and there are lots of great options to explore from a variety of designers.
-We’re always impressed by the selection at Robert Kaufman, Kokka, and Premier Prints.
-We also liked Cloud9 GeoCentric Zig Zag Organic Cavas which we found at Harts Fabric.
+We’re always impressed by the selections at Robert Kaufman, Kokka, and Premier Prints.

 We think one reason this bag has topped the charts for so long is because it’s such a great combination of stability and softness in an ideal size.